MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-about-outriggers-in-the-data-warehouse.md

 </Outrigger>
 ```

- As described previously, you—the management pack author—can define an outrigger on one or more class properties.
+ As described previously, you-the management pack author-can define an outrigger on one or more class properties.
 Each class property is modeled by a corresponding attribute in the outrigger.
 The following is an example of enumeration\-based outrigger visualization.
 In this example, Activity Status is based on ActivityStatusEnum:

 ```
 <EnumerationTypes>